EXL/DigestBot/Stuff/DigestHistorySite/README.md

 * Edit config "config.php".

-Make sure that the database and PHP are working with UTF-8.
+Make sure that the database and PHP are working with UTF-8 (utf8mb4 for unicode smiles) charset.